-Tests from 'Wall Street Journal' Indicate Apple's Crash Detection May Have Flaws
+[U] Tests from 'Wall Street Journal' Indicate Apple's Crash Detection May Have Flaws

 Tests by ‘Wall Street Journal’ Show Crash Detection May be Flimsy

-In a video posted to the Wall Street Journal’s official YouTube page, the team asks a three time destruction derby champion to wreck into multiple vehicles inside a scrap yard to see if they could set off Crash Detection.
+In a video posted to the Wall Street Journal’s official YouTube page, the team asks a three time destruction derby champion Michael Barabe to wreck into multiple vehicles inside a scrap yard to see if they could set off Crash Detection.

 The driver was wearing an Apple Watch Ultra, and also had an iPhone 14 Pro and Google Pixel strapped to the passenger headrests.
 The vehicles he crashed into also had additional phones strapped to a headrest.
 The start of the tests did trigger the driver’s Crash Detection features.
 However, it was the vehicles he was crashing into that became concerning, for they did not have Crash Detection activate.

-Note: Update: Apple has responded to the Wall Street Journal’s Story.
-You can read their response below.
-Update: Apple has responded to these results: